briedel/gosync3/README.md

 Important notes READ BEFORE USING:

 * This is a BETA.
-It does not have all the necessary features, like creating a group in Globus, to act as a full replacement yet.
+It does not have all the necessary features to act as a full replacement yet.
 * This version uses Globus Nexus client based on the Globus SDK created by Stephen Rosen.
 This is not an official product of the Globus team.
 It is maintained though.

 ## Assumptions